 Render firm transmission service undeliverable.

-A stakeholder wishing to have an NTC/CNTC Project re-studied for withdrawal must provide SPP with the necessary information needed to study the removal of the Project from the appropriate models.
-If SPP determines that changes have occurred that could render an NTC/CNTC for an approved Project unnecessary, SPP will perform any necessary analysis and will, in consultation with stakeholders, determine if the Project is still required.
-Consideration of NTC/CNTC withdrawal will take into account the stage of development of the Project and discussion with the Designated Transmission Owner.
+A stakeholder wishing to have an NTC/NTC-C Project re-studied for withdrawal must provide SPP with the necessary information needed to study the removal of the Project from the appropriate models.
+If SPP determines that changes have occurred that could render an NTC/NTC-C for an approved Project unnecessary, SPP will perform any necessary analysis and will, in consultation with stakeholders, determine if the Project is still required.
+Consideration of NTC/NTC-C withdrawal will take into account the stage of development of the Project and discussion with the Designated Transmission Owner.

-If SPP confirms that an NTC/CNTC Project is unnecessary, it will inform the TWG, PCWG, MOPC, and SPP Board of Directors of this fact at their next regularly scheduled meeting and request approval by the Board of Directors, as necessary, to issue an NTC/CNTC withdrawal.
+If SPP confirms that an NTC/NTC-C Project is unnecessary, it will inform the TWG, PCWG, MOPC, and SPP Board of Directors of this fact at their next regularly scheduled meeting and request approval by the Board of Directors, as necessary, to issue an NTC/NTC-C withdrawal.

-After the Board of Directors approves of the NTC/CNTC withdrawal, SPP will withdraw the NTC/CNTC Project.
-If the NTC/CNTC was due to a Service Agreement, then the NTC/CNTC withdrawal shall not need TWG, MOPC, or SPP Board of Directors approval but shall be addressed by SPP staff.
+After the Board of Directors approves of the NTC/NTC-C withdrawal, SPP will withdraw the NTC/NTC-C Project.
+If the NTC/NTC-C was due to a Service Agreement, then the NTC/CNTC withdrawal shall not need TWG, MOPC, or SPP Board of Directors approval but shall be addressed by SPP staff.

-Within six months after receiving an NTC/CNTC withdrawal, the Designated Transmission Owner shall notify SPP of any costs that it incurred prior to receiving the withdrawal of the NTC/CNTC for reimbursement pursuant to Section VIII of Attachment J. [[Address in TRR]]
+Within six months after receiving an NTC/NTC-C withdrawal, the Designated Transmission Owner shall notify SPP of any costs that it incurred prior to receiving the withdrawal of the NTC/CNTC for reimbursement pursuant to Section VIII of Attachment J to SPP’s OATT.

-Reporting:
+1.15.2.9 Reporting

 Status of Upgrades Identified in the SPP Transmission Expansion Plan

 On a quarterly basis the SPP shall post: